-Student Support Faculty

-SENDCo and Head of Student Support: Miss S Divine
+Student Support Faculty SENDCo and Head of Student Support: Ms J Caswell

 At Gordano School, we are committed to the principle of inclusion ensuring that every individual can meet their full potential.
-Support for students begins with high quality teaching in the classroom and quality pastoral care from their House teams.
+Support for students begins with high-quality teaching in the classroom and high-quality pastoral care from their House teams.
 Our vision of inclusive support for students with special educational needs is to provide personalised responses to individual needs.